All Episodes

 You know it and I know it.

-What's been done to our citizens by offering a pension system we can't afford and health benefits that are 41% more expensive than the average Fortune 500 companies costs is the truly unfair part of this equation.
+What's been done to our citizens by offering a pension system we can't afford and health benefits that are 41% more expensive than the average Fortune 500 company's costs is the truly unfair part of this equation.

-Suburban districts will sacrifice, urban districts will sacrifice, rural will sacrifice some, both inside and outside this chamber will urge you to retreat to the corner, protect your own piece of turf.
+Some, both inside and outside this chamber, will urge you to retreat to the corner, protect your own piece of turf.

 Our state's in crisis.